jyoti210478/harbor-docs/README.md

 # Harbor Installation and Integration with K3s Cluster

-This document provides a **step-by-step guide** for installing Harbor (both online and offline installers) in a Virtual Machine (VM) and integrating it with a K3s Kubernetes cluster.
+This document provides a **step-by-step guide** for installing Harbor (online) in a Virtual Machine (VM) and integrating it with a K3s Kubernetes cluster.

 Harbor is an open-source **cloud-native registry** that secures artifacts with policies and role-based access control.
 It also supports image replication, vulnerability scanning, and multi-tenancy.